gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Builds that don't use local repositories should also exhibit slightly faster dependency resolution.
 Every build that resolves dependencies benefits from this improvement.

-### IDEA plugin is now Scala aware

-When the IDEA plugin encounters a Scala project, it will now add additional configuration to make the project compile in IntelliJ IDEA out of the box.
-In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

 ### Substituting dependencies via dependency resolve rules (i)

 Gradle 1.4 [introduced the ability](http://www.gradle.org/docs/1.4/release-notes#dependency-resolve-rules) to dynamically change the version of a dependency to be resolved via dependency resolve rules.